 Classifications of reserves as proved or probable are only attempts to define the degree of certainty associated with the estimates.
 There are numerous uncertainties inherent in estimating quantities of petroleum reserves.
 It should not be assumed that the estimates of future net revenues presented in the tables below represent the fair market value of the reserves.
 There is no assurance that the forecast prices and costs assumptions will be attained and variances could be material.
-Readers should review the definitions and information contained in "Additional Notes to Reserves Data Tables", "Definitions" "Pricing Assumptions" and conjunction with the disclosure.
+Readers should review the definitions and information contained in "Additional Notes to Reserves Data Tables", "Definitions" and "Pricing Assumptions" in conjunction with the reserves disclosure.
 The reserves estimates provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates disclosed.
 See "Risk Factors - Operational Risks - Uncertainty of Reserves and Future Net Revenue Estimates" in this AIF for additional information.

-The reserves data and other oil and gas information contained in this AIF is dated February 10, 2016, with an effective date of December 31, 2015.
-McDaniel's preparation date of the information is January 11, 2016, and GLJ's preparation date is January 4, 2016.
+The reserves data and other oil and gas information contained in this AIF is dated February 15, 2017, with an effective date of December 31, 2016.
+McDaniel's preparation date of the information is January 11, 2017 and GLJ's preparation date is January 11, 2017.

-(1) For the purpose of this AIF, references to "light and medium oil" means "light crude oil and medium crude oil combined" as defined in National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
+(1) For the purpose of this AIF, references to "light and medium oil" means "light crude oil and medium crude oil combined" as defined in NI 51-101.